DevkarthikSuresh/Arrays_and_Strings/README.md

 ## Theory

 ### Arrays in C++
-An array is a collection of elements of the same data type stored at contiguous memory locations.
-Arrays in C++ are a data structure that can hold multiple values in a single variable, allowing for manipulation of data.
+An array is a data structure of elements with same data type stored at contiguous memory locations.
 ![image](https://github.com/user-attachments/assets/22f534ee-3dbc-4249-b0e6-a2d5f40e1371)